The Adventures of Timmy the Tooth: Music

-Each episode features three songs, excluding the theme song "I Love Adventure", with the exception of Operation: Secret Birthday Surprise and The Brush in the Stone, which have four, albeit both are reprises.
-The end credits are typically a reprise of the first song, save for Malibu Timmy and The Brush in the Stone.
+Each episode features three songs, excluding the theme song "I Love Adventure", with the exception of Operation: Secret Birthday Surprise, The Brush in the Stone, and An Eye for a Tooth which have four, of which each one is a reprise.
+The end credits are typically a reprise of the first song, save for Molar Island and The Brush in the Stone.